LinusCDE/doomarkable/README.md

 The game currently runs fine but there are still some things to do:

 - [ ] Making it easy to get the game resources
-- [ ] Properly exit the game without requiring killing the process
+- [ ] Properly exit the game without requiring killing the process (semi done)
 - [ ] Adjusting gamma to make dithered visuals clearer for certain rooms
 - [x] Add an battery indicator (this sucks a lot of juice ..ahem.. blood)
 - [ ] Package it up for [toltec](https://github.com/toltec-dev/toltec) and inclusion in [launchers](https://github.com/reHackable/awesome-reMarkable#launchers)